Wright State looks for home win vs Green Bay

-SAVVY SENIORS: Wright State's Loudon Love, Grant Basile and Jaylon Hall have combined to account for 50 percent of all Raiders scoring this season.
+TEAM LEADERSHIP: Loudon Love is averaging a double-double (15.8 points and 12.5 rebounds) to lead the way for the Raiders.
+Tanner Holden is also a big contributor, accounting for 14.7 points and 7.2 rebounds per game.
+The Phoenix have been led by Amari Davis, who is averaging 15 points.

-CREATING OFFENSE: Josh Jefferson has had his hand in 46 percent of all Green Bay field goals over the last three games.
-The senior guard has 19 field goals and 14 assists in those games.
+HORIZON IMPROVEMENT: The Raiders have scored 81.7 points per game across three conference games, an improvement from the 73.3 per game they managed in non-conference play.ACCURATE AMARI: Davis has connected on 47.6 percent of the 21 3-pointers he's attempted and has gone 8 for 12 over his last three games.
+He's also made 76 percent of his foul shots this season.

-FLOOR SPACING: Green Bay's PJ Pipes has attempted 39 3-pointers and connected on 33.3 percent of them, and is 8 for 21 over his past three games.
+LONG-RANGE THREAT: Green Bay's PJ Pipes has attempted 44 3-pointers and connected on 31.8 percent of them, and is 13 of 33 over his last five games.

-STREAK STATS: Green Bay has lost its last three road games, scoring 59.7 points, while allowing 87.7 per game.
+STREAK STATS: Green Bay has lost its last four road games, scoring 58 points, while allowing 82.5 per game.

-DID YOU KNOW: The stout Wright State defense has held opposing offenses to a field goal percentage of 36.8 percent, the 23rd-lowest mark in Division I. Green Bay has allowed opponents to shoot 48.2 percent through six games (ranking the Phoenix 296th).
+DID YOU KNOW: The stout Wright State defense has held opposing offenses to a field goal percentage of 37 percent, the 21st-lowest mark in Division I. Green Bay has allowed opponents to shoot 47.5 percent through seven games (ranking the Phoenix 289th).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25